IgorSadoune/Implementing-a-Hierarchical-Deep-Learning-Approach-for-Simulating-multilevel-Auction-Data/readme.md

 Run the entire routine, including the training of the CTGAN, TVAE, BidNet and classifiers for inception scoring.
 Note that the full routine took approximately 8 hours on a RTX2060.

-1. Make sure that the pickle file "raw_data.pkl" is in the folder `multi-level-auction-generator/data/`.
+1. Make sure that the pickle file `raw_data.pkl` is in the folder `multi-level-auction-generator/data/`.
 Only this one file is necessary to run the full routine.

 2. Run the test file which execute the routine with a small amount of data and training iterations